cancan101/cancan101.github.io/source/_posts/2022-03-09-running-superset-against-graphql.markdown

 {% img /images/post_images/2022-03-09-running-superset-against-graphql/dataset-explore.png Dataset Exploring%}

-Longer term there are a whole bunch of great benefits of using GraphQL which [this blog post](https://www.sspaeti.com/blog/analytics-api-with-graphql-the-next-level-of-data-engineering/) explores further.
+Longer term there are a whole bunch of great benefits of using accessing data through a GraphQL API which [this blog post](https://www.sspaeti.com/blog/analytics-api-with-graphql-the-next-level-of-data-engineering/) explores further.
+GraphQL presents a centralized platform / solution for stitching together data from a number of internal (e.g. microservices) and external sources (SaaS tools + third-party APIs).
+It is also a convenient location to implement authorization and data redaction.

 # Appendix
 ## Development Experience